tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-prioritizing-strategy.md

 1. Dashboards are a way of seeing more clearly how the business works
 2. Sequencing is a way of thinking through tradeoffs
-3. Narratives are ways to think through direction
+3. Narratives are ways to think through principles and values
-4. Process and capabiliteis are a way to think through what's possible
+4. Capabilities (and process) are a way to think through what's possible

 ![](/images/business-workshops.svg)